tarantuli/enchanters-manual/gameplay.md

 ## Paying weight cost

-1. If the player journeyed this turn, discard N crystals, where N is equal to his weight value.
+1. If the player journeyed this turn, discard crystals equal to his weight value.

 ## Resetting the journey track